DETAILED ACTION

 Representative Claim 1:

-storing node information for a plurality of nodes of a supply chain graph, the supply chain graph being a directed graph where each of the nodes represent a location or transport in a supply chain and edges between two nodes represent transfers of items from one node to another node, each edge being stored as a record that identifies the node that transferred items were transferred from and the node that the transferred items were transferred to;
+storing node information for a plurality of nodes of a supply chain graph, the supply chain graph being a directed graph where each of the nodes represent a location or transport in a supply chain and edges between two nodes represent transfers of items from one node to another node, each node representing a location being assigned a location code and representing a transport being assigned a transport code, each edge being stored as a transfer record, the transfer record including a location code or transport code for the node that items were transferred from and a location code or a transport code for the node that items were transferred to;

-As noted by the claim limitations above, the independent claimed invention is directed to tracking a product in a supply chain.
+As noted by the claim limitations above, the independent claimed invention discusses tracking a product in a supply chain.
 This is considered to be an abstract idea because it is managing a personal behavior of tracking a product which falls within the category of “certain methods of organizing human activity.”

 See MPEP 2106.